The rack congruence condition and half congruences in racks: Magmas, racks and quandles

-It can be shown that the two rack operations are right distributive over each other.
-We state this known fact without proof: \begin{lemma} Let $(R,\rt)$ be a rack, with inverse rack operation $\lt$.
+It can further be shown that the two rack operations are right distributive over each other: \begin{lemma} Let $(R,\rt)$ be a rack, with inverse rack operation $\lt$.
 Then $\rt$ and $\lt$ are right distributive over each other: for all $x,y,z\in R$ we have

 \end{lemma}